dojot/docs/source/faq/faq.rst

     by ``/history/``).
   - **Using flowbroker to pre-process data**: if you want to do something more, you could use flows.
-They can help process and transform data so that they can be properly sent to your application via HTTP request, by e-mail or stored in a virtual device (which can be used to generate notifications as previously described).
+They can help process and transform data so that they can be properly sent to your application via HTTP request, or stored in a virtual device (which can be used to generate notifications as previously described).